 Step 9 – Woman adjustments

-After addin the colored shapes and light effects I noticed the woman’s skin was not blending in as I wanted so I added some adjustment layers to make her look better.
+After adding the colored shapes and light effects I noticed the woman’s skin was not blending in as I wanted, so I added some adjustment layers to make her look better.
 I used a Gradient Map and a Levels adjustment layer as clipping mask.

 Step 10 – Particles